Education and Schools in Nairobi

 Many of Nairobi's private schools follow Kenya's national curriculum with a KCPE (Kenya Certificate of Primary Education) and KCSE (Kenya Certificate of Secondary Education) at the end of primary and secondary school respectively.

 International schools are a type of private school and these follow curricula from around the world.

 Nairobi is a big city with a wide variety of international schools that serve a large and diverse expat population.
 Due to the many options, expat parents must do their research before deciding which school is right for their child.

-Most international schools accept new students year-round but it should be noted that some schools have a waiting list and there is no guarantee of acceptance.
-Therefore, it's best to start the application process as early as possible, especially if there is a strong preference for a particular school.
+Most international schools accept new students year-round but it should be noted that some have a waiting list and there is no guarantee of acceptance.
+So, it's best to start the application process as early as possible, especially if there is a strong preference for a particular school.

 The major downside of international schools in Nairobi is the hefty tuition that expat parents will need to pay.
 Fees differ according to the school, age of the child and curriculum offered.
 Expats moving to Nairobi for work should try to negotiate the inclusion of an education allowance in their relocation and employment package.

 Nurseries in Nairobi

 Expat parents with young children in Nairobi will find many options for nurseries and daycare centres.
 Some kindergartens and nurseries are a part of larger international schools and many follow a Montessori-style approach, though bear in mind that some come with heavy fees.

 As traffic in Nairobi can get chaotic, the location of the nursery is important, and how far away it is from the area and suburb where one lives.

 The law on homeschooling in Kenya is unclear, but many families opt in favour of it.
 Nairobi's mainstream education may not be suitable for everyone, being either largely under-resourced or overly expensive.
 Parents may also find the style of learning to put too much pressure on their children.